CleverRaven/Cataclysm-DDA/technology.md

 Mutations in Cataclysm are governed by the latent blob infection in all living things.
 They are not the same as what is generally meant by mutation in a scientific sense, nor what we generally see in pulp scifi.
 Cataclysm mutations are non genetic (more accurately, they don't *have* to be genetic.
 The blob is keen on reusing stuff, and might alter gene expression to achieve a goal when it's quick and easy).

 A quick analogy to explain this: DNA serves like a blueprint for the architecture of the cell.
 These mutations have an intermediary, like an architect standing at the building site offering new advice that supercedes tbe blueprint.

+## Alien Technology
+The biggest branch point in CDDA tech is the availability of sci-fi technology from other dimensions.
+We're still fine tuning the rules about this, so this section is under construction.

+The basic rule of thumb is that the more advanced or unbelievable the technology, the less player modifiable it should be.
+An alien chemical propellant weapon might be modified to accept earth bullets because the principles are quite similar, but no player is going to be dismantling a mi-go slaver rifle and salvaging recognizable components.

+### Cybernetics
+Cybernetics were brought to earth after the cataclysm.
+A readily available CBM should not contain technology that can't be explained by modern technology, except for the details of it being attached to the body without harm.
+We can handwave away neural interfacing with CBMs.
+Unique advanced CBMs may possess greater capabilities but access to these should be strictly gated through story advancement through one of several factions.